In this post some more useful members of the Brassica or Crucifer family. It covers most of the yellow flowered ones!

 Alkaline secretions from the growing roots help to sweeten an acid soil.

 An annual or short-lived perennial herb, increasingly naturalised in a variety of waste places such as by docks, railways and roadsides, and on tips.
 It is often associated with grain imports and bird-seed, and frequently occurs as a casual.
 It was formerly introduced with wool shoddy.
+A neophyte.

 - The young plant is eaten with oil and lemon juice in parts of Greece.